ms1515/Kubernetes-Basics/Knative-on-EKS.md

     service.beta.kubernetes.io/aws-load-balancer-ssl-ports: "https"
 ```

-- you will also need to map the ports for HTTP and HTTPS in the file like this:
+- you will also need to map the ports for HTTP and HTTPS in the file like this (which the "ssl-ports" references for "https"):

 ```
   ports: